What Is CCPA?

 - First, middle, and last name

 - Social Security Number

 - IP Address and similar identifiers

 - Driver’s license number

 - Physical or mental status

 - Sexual orientation

 What additional data can be collected under CCPA?

-- Browser history (sourced from places like LinkedIn and Google)
+- Browsing history (sourced from places like LinkedIn, homepage, and Google)